 It may be that circumcerebral neural stimulation (which includes Shiva Neural Stimulation) will one day go well beyond its well-known effects and yield a way for at least some people to become “enlightened”, “illuminated’, “realized” – or something like that.
 In fact, very few people even know the difference between these experiences.
 They may all be the same in the end.

-The Swiss group has broken new ground in their efforts.
+The Swiss group broke new ground in their efforts.
 They found that the mental fatigue that can come from too much spiritual work can be addressed running the system “backwards” – using clockwise rotation around the head instead of the usual counterclockwise configuration.
 Of course, this is a breakthrough because it offers a new kind of evidence, and it does so in an independent replication.
-What did the Swiss (led by Dr. Rolf Bosch) discover that Dr. Persinger has not reported?
+What did the Swiss (led by Dr. Rolf Bosch) discover?
 First, that much more can come from this kind of stimulation than psychic perception, and that running it “backwards” can elicit a range of yet undiscovered effects.
 Second, that effects appear over time that don’t come up with just one session.

 One Shiva neural System user found that the light he experienced from his yoga (Kriya Yoga) was stronger when he ran his sessions clockwise than when he used its usual counterclockwise setup, which created a deep sense of space and darkness.
 This is only one case, but it does make the point clearly.